phagmaier/Tokenizer/README.md

-# Runme: A Fast C Tokenizer
+# Tokenizer: A Fast C Tokenizer

 This project implements a high-performance tokenizer written in C, designed for efficient text processing.
 It utilizes multithreading and a custom memory pool for optimized speed and memory management.
 The tokenizer employs a Byte Pair Encoding (BPE) algorithm to generate a vocabulary of tokens.